Community Engaged Learning Designation

 - Enables the Bennion Center to document the benefits of this pedagogy to students, the community, and faculty, and report those benefits to administrators, community partners, donors, and others.

+CEL-designated classes automatically earn funding to recognize their value and also the extra effort it may take to provide deeply engaged learning opportunities.
 Funds are transferred to programs and departments after the Office of Budget and Institutional Analysis (OBIA) completes its calculations.
 The additional funding must be reinvested in your community-engaged learning program.
 Some of the legitimate uses include:

 - Paying an honorarium to a community partner for working with a CEL class or group of students.